Bone broth… I love it!

 - tomato paste (very nice!)

-When you’re ready to harvest your bone broth after it’s been cooking for a good 24 to 48 hours, turn the slow cooker off, and let it cool somewhat so you can handle it.
-It’s important to chill quickly as possible for food safety reasons.
+- When you’re ready to harvest your bone broth, after it’s been cooking for a good 24 to 48 hours, turn the slow cooker off.
+Let it cool until you can handle it.
+It’s important to chill it as quickly as possible for food safety.